 As an avid wilderness paddler with a background in environmental and political sciences, Hans has long maintained a passion for the Prairies and its waterways.
-With roots in Athabasca and an education earned in Camrose, Hans’ rural upbringing made for close ties with the creeks and rivers in his backyard.
+With roots in Athabasca and post-secondary studies in Camrose, Hans’ rural upbringing and education made for close ties with the creeks and rivers in his backyard.
 Hans currently lives in Edmonton and has come to love running in the Whitemud Creek Ravine.
 Together with Edmonton’s River Valley, Hans believes that the city can provide a natural refuge as much as any countryside.
 Hans’ appreciation for the diverse urban and rural landscapes of the North Saskatchewan River Basin provides a basis for his view that by working together, we can reclaim and protect pristine waters for generations to come.

 Karen Percy Lowe

 Born and raised near the Bow River in Banff, Karen has always felt a connection with water and passion for global water issues.
 An Olympic and professional downhill skier, Karen’s interest and concern grew when she was asked to ski with Robert F. Kennedy Jr. at the Annual Waterkeeper Alliance fundraiser in Banff six years ago.
 Wanting to bring her passion to the watersheds of her home province, Karen forged a lasting relationship with the Alliance.
 She is now an active Waterkeeper Trustee, and dedicates ongoing time and support to the efforts of the Waterkeeper Alliance.